Today’s bathrooms have become a part and parcel of our domestic architecture, reflecting our living style.

 MOULD, MILDEW & VENTILATION

-Irrespective of what stone you choose, ensuring your bathroom and shower is properly ventilated will help prevent mildew and mould growth.
+Irrespective of what stone you choose, ensuring your natural stone bathroom and shower is properly ventilated will help prevent mildew and mould growth.
 The issue with mould and mildew is not the shower surface, but the water that does not drain fully.
 If your surfaces are water repellent, drained properly and dried quickly, mould and mildew will not form.

 After wiping your shower down to remove excess water, open the shower door or window, or keep your fan on to help the stone dry faster.

 Grout is susceptible to mould and mildew growth if not cared for.
 Use a stone-safe grout cleaner that’s non-abrasive and gently lift the grime with a soft nylon brush.